 Yes.
 The parties can contractually agree to arbitration instead of resorting to litigation in the local courts.
 The arbitration proceedings may be conducted in any jurisdiction as decided by the parties and fixed in the contract.
 Nowadays, the London Court of International Arbitration is the most popular arbitration institution in the context of cross-border licensing deals.
-Mediation is also available as an alternative form of dispute resolution.
+Mediation is also available as an alternative form of dispute resolution, although it is unpopular at present.